 Conclusion: The pressure force on the surfaces of the reeds occurs in a Bernoulli equation, but should not be called a "Bernoulli force".

 The Bernoulli force pushes, the elastic force pulls back - is this true?"Bernoulli force" is a term for the pressure force acting on the reeds.
 The elastic force is a force with which the reed "defends" itself against deformation.Does the pressure force push the reed toward the reed plate, and does the elastic force pull it back?

 This concept is wrong for several reasons.
 To argue the point, let's imagine that the blues harp sounds at full volume (this makes everything easier).
 The blues harp reeds are thus supposed to vibrate powerfully already.

 3. The elastic force of a reed is approx. 30 times greater than the pressure force (the "Bernoulli force") during a normal draw note.
 In the case of a draw bend, it is still about 10 times as great.
-Elastic force and pressure force are therefore not equally strong "partners" that alternately push and pull.
+Elastic force and pressure force are therefore by no means equally strong "partners" that alternately push and pull.

-4. The true role of the pressure force is to compensate for the small energy losses of the oscillating reeds.
+4. It is the true role of the pressure force to compensate for the small energy losses of the oscillating reeds.
 A blues harp reed almost vibrates by itself, but only "almost".

 5. The influence of the pressure force ("Bernoulli force") on the reed movement should be thought of more as a kind of "balance".
-While a reed oscillates back and forth one time, on balance it is accelerated more than it is slowed down by the pressure force.
-Or, physically more correct: The pressure force adds more energy to the reed movement by accelerating it than it takes away by braking it.
+While a reed oscillates back and forth one time, it is - taking everything in account - accelerated more than it is slowed down by the pressure force.
+Or, physically more correctly: The pressure force adds more energy to the reed movement by accelerating it than it takes away by decelerating it.
 The energy balance is positive!

-6. Since the reed requires only a small amount of energy, a comparatively small compressive force suffices.
+6. Since the reed requires only a small amount of energy, a comparatively small compressive force is sufficient.